-These are typically found out through formal meetings, diagnosis, and different tools and assessment processes.
+These are typically found through formal meetings, diagnosis, and different tools and assessment processes.
 Also, this phase includes interview sessions with the people who are significant in the clients’ life.

 All this information is used to build up interpersonal inventory.
 Interpersonal inventory refers to the patterns of attachment and states of relationships of the client.
 It is used to design the next phases of the treatment process.